zapta/greenpak_oled/README.md

 ## Flashing the GreenPAK

-Flashing the GreenPAK IC can be done in-circuit via the programming pads which provides access to its I2C pins.
-The Python program flasher.py allows to program it using an USB to I2C adapter such as the Raspberry Pi Pico, which is supported by the Python ``i2c_adapter`` package.
+Flashing the GreenPAK IC can be done in-circuit via the programming pads which are compatible with the [GreenPAK Pogo Probe](https://github.com/zapta/greenpak_pogo).
+The provided Python program ``flasher.py`` allows to program it using an USB to I2C adapter such as the Raspberry Pi Pico, or the Sparkfun Pro Micro RP2040. which are supported by the Python ``i2c_adapter`` package.

 ## FAQ